 Are you a North Carolina teacher feeling overwhelmed by the demands of your position?
+Are you leaving school feeling exhausted each day?
+On the verge of burning out?
+We hear you.

 If you’re feeling tired and disengaged, there’s a good chance it’s related to trauma or secondary traumatic stress, sometimes called compassion fatigue or vicarious trauma.
 Teachers are oftentimes so focused on taking care of others that it becomes easy to neglect their own mental and emotional health.
 Teaching is one of the most emotional demanding jobs in the country.
 Without prioritizing mental and emotional wellbeing, your stress levels won’t budge.
 Your mental health isn’t only important to you-- research shows that your mental wellness as an educator is directly linked to physical health, family wellness, school stability, and student achievement.